clusterdesign/radial-kpi/README.md

 # Cluster Radial KPI

+### May 2022 - First release, fresh from the oven! 🚀

 > A versatile Qlik Sense extension to help visualize several KPIs into compact screen spaces.
 This extension is the perfect fit for your C-Level dashboards and presentations.
 Keep on track with your main company areas with a simple but powerful visualization;

 Download it in our very own [Extension Portal](https://portal.clusterdesign.io/)